Jewel Cave National Monument

-• Jewel Cave National Monument is the second longest cave in the world, and new passages are continually being discovered.
+- Jewel Cave National Monument is the third longest cave in the world, and new passages are continually being discovered.

-Named for its sparkling calcite crystals, Jewel Cave National Monument is the second longest cave in the world, behind Kentucky’s Mammoth Cave.
+Named for its sparkling calcite crystals, Jewel Cave National Monument is the third longest cave in the world.
 With a long history of exploration and tourism, today the cave is visited by avid cavers, speleo-neophytes and curious tourists hoping to see the stunning stalactites and -gmites, frostwork, calcite crystals, gypsum needles, hydromagnesite balloons and other speleothems.

 Exploration of Jewel Cave continues today, with new tunnels and passages being mapped all the time.
-Each day, rangers lead a variety of guided tours – everything from easy walks along lighted walkways to lantern lit walks along historic routes to the Wild Caving Tour’s full-on caving experience.
+Rangers lead a variety of guided tours – everything from easy walks along lighted walkways to lantern lit walks along historic routes to the Wild Caving Tour’s full-on caving experience.

 In addition to the below-ground activities that attract most visitors, above-ground hiking trails and guided walks through the Ponderosa Pine forest are available.